PharmGKB/PharmCAT/docs/using/Running-PharmCAT-Pipeline.md

                         Path to a VCF file or a file of paths to VCF files (one file per line), sorted by chromosome position.
   -s <sample id>, --samples <samples>
-                        A comma-separated list of sample.
+                        A comma-separated list of sample IDs.
+                        Only applicable if you have multiple samples and only want to work on specific ones.
   -S <txt_file>, --sample-file <txt_file>
                         A file containing a list of samples, one sample per line.
+                        Only applicable if you have multiple samples and only want to work on specific ones.

 Preprocessor arguments:
   -0, --missing-to-ref
                         Assume genotypes at missing PGx sites are 0/0.
-DANGEROUS!.
+DANGEROUS!
   -G, --no-gvcf-check
                         Bypass the gVCF check for the input VCF.
-DANGEROUS!.
   -R, --retain-specific-regions
+                        Retain all variants in genomic regions of interest in VCF.
+                        Defaults to entire region of genes covered by PharmCAT.
+                        For research use only.
+Additional variants are not used by PharmCAT and will slow PharmCAT down.
-                        Retain the genomic regions specified by \'-refRegion\' -refRegion `<bed_file>`, --reference-regions-to-retain `<bed_file>`
+  -refRegion `<bed_file>`, --reference-regions-to-retain `<bed_file>`
                         A sorted bed file of specific PGx regions to retain.
-Must be used with the `-R` argument.
+                        Use with the `-R` to specify custom regions.

 Named allele matcher arguments:
   -matcher              Run named allele matcher independently.